ffunenga/insideout/README.md

 developing, testing or deploying it.

-This tightens the interpretation of the adjective *ugly* to a point where there isn't much margin for subjective though.
+This tightens the interpretation of the adjective *ugly* to a point where there isn't much margin for subjective thought.
 For example, from this perspective it is obvious that `license.txt` should be absolutely postponed from the viewer's eyes, simply because it is not needed to make use of the code in the package.
 The same applies to the `tests` directory.
 If you want